 in relation to a literary, dramatic, musical or artistic work, a reproduction thereof otherwise than in the

 form of a cinematographic film.
 The definition is inclusive of the above but not just limited to it.

 The Copyright Act was formed to promote the progress of art and enable such an environment where writers could freely create and distribute their work of art.
 But it has not been the case.
 Material from books are copied in the photocopy shops and pirated copies are sold for commercial gains by thousands of shopkeepers.

-In case of infringement of copyright the owner of copyright can file a suit in a District court having jurisdiction seeking remedies by way of (i) injunction (ii) damages (iii) accounts or (iv) otherwise.
+In case of infringement of copyright, the owner of the copyright can file a suit in a district court having jurisdiction seeking remedies by way of (i) injunction (ii) damages (iii) accounts or (iv) otherwise.